ann arbor railroad system

 Ultimately it all became clear: less was more, and less was better.
 By reducing the footprint and reorganizing the space, I was able to address almost every single problem that had been bothering me about the original concept.
 An additional bonus was that I also freed up the entire north wall of the room to serve as a completely separate staging layout.
 Note that I did not say "staging yard" but instead specifically a staging layout.
 The final plan actually incorporates a C&O/N&W/Conrail shelf layout on that far left wall, featuring the fictional hybrid port city of Tolewaunac: where trains and boats from Toledo, Kewaunee, and Mackinac will interchange via a ferry slip, large classification yard, and a modest engine/shop facility.

 As mentioned above, by subdividing the room and flipping the plan lengthwise, I was able to take advantage of the long walls to gain space for both Ann Arbor and Frankfort/Elberta.
 The addition of interior walls to create separate divisions also helped solve the challenge at Mesick and created more separation between scenes.
 The railroad still runs through Clare in the wrong direction, but Clare is now an isolated focal point that really spotlights the classic depot and local switching opportunities - with the added bonus of being physically separated from both Ann Arbor and Frankfort.
 I am very pleased with the final design and I know that it will provide me with years and years of great operation and enjoyment.
-Final drawing is provided below, however I reserve all rights to make continued edits as I build!!!!
+Final (almost final) drawing is provided below, however I reserve all rights to make continued edits as I build!!!!
 Also, look for my staging layout track plan coming soon....

 The room dimensions shown above are roughly 25' wide and 18' deep, starting from the stairway landing at the bottom right.
 The layout space was subdivided and re-defined as roughly 20' wide and 15' deep.
 This provides an entry hallway with a nice long wall for pictures and memorabilia, along with the integrated display cabinet that I built back in 1999.
 The display cabinet features original Ann Arbor Railroad timetables, ferry schedules, maps, and other collectibles... along with some custom O Scale and G Scale Ann Arbor equipment that I have built.
 The walls feature framed artwork and articles I have published over the years.